Borrowing and Fines

 - Debit/credit payments are only accepted for payments $5 or more.

-- Fines for lost items must be paid at the owning library.
+- Fines for lost or damaged items must be paid at the owning library.

 - All other fines can be paid at the Graham Library.